 Hopefully, some of these points make it easier to adjust since you know what to expect.
 It’s imperative you connect with other members of the military so you can get additional advice, and support, for your civilian journey.

-Author bio: Kara Masterson is a freelance writer from Utah.
+About the Writer: Kara Masterson is a freelance writer from Utah.
 She enjoys Tennis and spending time with her family.